act-rules/act-rules.github.io/_rules/SC1-1-1-aria-describedby.md

 ### Step 3

-Test mode: [manual][earl:manual]
+Test mode: [manual][MANUAL]

-Concatenate the results of [Text Alternative Computation][algorithms/text-alt] Algorithm run on the element itself and assign it to variable T1 and on all elements referenced by the `aria-describedby` attribute and assign it to variable T2.
+Concatenate the results of [Text Alternative Computation][TXTALT] Algorithm run on the element itself and assign it to variable T1 and on all elements referenced by the `aria-describedby` attribute and assign it to variable T2.

 **User Input Question:**